Briefing

 The new ads replace a series timed to the initial 2020 lockdowns and business closings caused by the pandemic.

-Tri-State Newspaper Convention draws more than 500 from 14 states
+Tri-State Newspaper Convention draws from 14 states

 Newspaper professionals from 13 states participated in this week’s Tri-State Newspaper Convention, presented by the Iowa, Minnesota and Wisconsin newspaper associations.